potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 A canvas to render images.

-Canvas can be used to render clingraph images, see :ref:`ClingraphBackend` for details.
+Canvas can be used to render clingraph images; see :ref:`ClingraphBackend` for details.

 **Attributes**